sanjar-notes/react/home/4_resource_itineraries/3-RN-Mosh/Part-1/3_Layout/2-Dimensions.md

 - Used to get dimensions of the screen.
 -  There are two args - `'screen'`(whole device) or `'window'` (space used by app).
 - on iOS, both screen/window return are the same value.
 - Con: the values don't update when device orientation is changed.
-The issue exists even if the component is re-rendered somehow.
-This can be fixed by a hook (discussed later).
+They do change if the component re-renders.
 ```jsx
 import { Dimensions } from "react-native";